fommil/fpmortals/manuscript/complete.md

     (a union b) -- (a intersect b)
 ~~~~~~~~

-Pure functions don't need test mocks, they have explicit inputs and outputs, so
+Concrete functions like `.symdiff` don't need test interpreters, they have
-we could move all pure code into standalone methods on a stateless `object`,
+explicit inputs and outputs, so we could move all pure code into standalone
-testable in isolation.
-We're happy testing only the public methods, preferring
+methods on a stateless `object`, testable in isolation.
+We're happy testing only
-that our business logic is easy to read.
+the public methods, preferring that our business logic is easy to read.

 ### act